ghc-proposals/ghc-proposals/README.rst

    to be clear on these points".

    In fact, this should happen if *any* substantive technical debate takes place.
-The goal of the commitee review is to say yes/no to a proposal *as it stands*.
+The goal of the committee review is to say yes/no to a proposal *as it stands*.
 If new issues come up, they should be resolved, incorporated in the proposal, and the revised proposal should then be re-submitted for timely yes/no decision.
 In this way,